Ball Crunches | Exercise Ball Crunch

 3. Internal and External Oblique are located on the sides of the core and help rotate the trunk.
 These muscles are usually targeted with ab exercises that involve twisting like Russian Twists and Bicycle Crunches

-How to do Ball Crunches or the Exercise Ball Crunch
+How to do Ball Crunches or the Stability Ball Crunch

 – Choose and exercise ball (stability ball) that is approximately the same height as your knees and that is very firm.